JohnSnowLabs/spark-nlp/docs/en/alab/test_project_configuration.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/testSteps.gif" style="width:100%;"/>

-> **Note:** Project evaluation can only be triggered if the deployment has a valid healthcare air-gapped license.
+> **Note:** Model evaluation can only be triggered if the deployment has a valid healthcare air-gapped license.